Jacob-Ham/SADScript/README.md

 - User must have all sudo perms
 - python3

-It is recommended to run SAD Script on an Ubuntu Desktop 22.x.x Virtual Machine.
+It is recommended to run SAD Script on a Debian 10+ Virtual Machine.
 Remember to take a snapshot BEFORE running SAD Script as your VM will be abused.

 ### Installation